Towing equipment

 The simplest form of A-frame towing involves towing another vehicle without applying its service brakes.
 To provide for adequate levels of vehicle stability, handling and braking performance, it is necessary to maintain a towed mass ratio of not less than 3.5:1.
 This means the mass of the towing vehicle must be at least 3.5 times the mass of an un-braked vehicle being towed (that is, if the mass of the towed vehicle is 1,000kg, the mass of the towing vehicle must be no less than 3,500kg).
 If the towing vehicle is less than 3.5 times the mass of the towed vehicle, the brakes on the towed vehicle must be used.

-The A-frame coupling must:
+The A-frame must:

-- Be designed and constructed such that the overall length of the vehicle combination does not exceed 19 metres.
+- Not cause the overall length of the vehicle combination to exceed 19 metres.

 The A-frame must be equipped with safety chains/cables that meet the same Safety Chain requirements for trailers as described above.